-The degree of the permutation.
-This is the largest integer that it permutes (does not map to itself), or 0 if there is no such integer (i.e., if the permutation is the identity).
+The degree of the permutation, i.e., the largest integer that it permutes (does not map to itself), or 0 if there is no such integer (i.e., if the permutation is the identity)

-Construct the product of cyclic permutations.
+Construct a Permutation from zero or more cyclic permutations.
 Each element of cycles is converted to a Permutation with cycle, and the results (which need not be disjoint) are multiplied together.
 Permutation. from_cycles() (with no arguments) evaluates to the identity permutation.